trevormaxwell/trevormaxwell.github.io/README.md

 ## Professional Background
 **Senior Analyst @ Aetna, A CVS Health Company (_Jan.
 2022 - Present_)**
  - Develop automated reporting solutions using SAS to improve decision-making processes for stakeholders
-- Design and implement SQL tables to enhance business functionality and streamline decision-making processes
+ - Design and implement SQL tables to deliver insights and solutions for business processes
-- Manage and transmit relevant data to data scientists for ingestion by predictive models, leading to improved member retention and reduction in customer complaints
+ - Manage and transmit data to data scientists for ingestion by their predictive models leading to reduced complaints by members
-- Continuously enhance programs to improve reporting accuracy
+ - Work independently on reporting solutions using a development, test, and production methodology

 **Data and Analytics Consultant @ Aetna, A CVS Health Company (_Nov.
 2020 - Jan.
 2022_)**
-- Interpreted business needs into technical requirements to build reports for Medicare business teams
+ - Transformed internal customer needs into technical requirements to build reporting solutions
-- Collaborated with internal business partners and external vendors to develop and transfer Medicare Advantage eligibility reports via sFTP
+ - Collaborated with cross-functional teams to develop and transfer Medicare Advantage eligibility reports via sFTP
  - Directed the submission of Plan Communication Transactions to CMS and managed the associated Submission Helpdesk inbox
  - Designed recurring and ad hoc reports using SAS and SQL

 **Analyst, Quality Engineering @ ReSound (_Apr.
 2020 - Sep.
-2021_)**
+2020_)**
-- Transformed complex remake and repair data for medical devices into usable information and actionable items to  improve product and process quality
+ - Collected, processed, and organized medical device data for quality engineers and manufacturing engineers
  - Created weekly, monthly, and ad hoc analyses using QlikSense
  - Presented analyses to global management and engineering teams
-- Developed key performance indicators using descriptive statistics to monitor device quality
+ - Developed key performance indicators to monitor device quality

 **Coordinator, Quality Engineering @ ReSound (_Aug.
 2018 - Apr.
 2020_)**
  - Managed a project involving computer software validation, decision-making processes and quality-related data
-- Applied root cause analysis to investigate defected customer devices and trend recurring defects
+ - Applied root cause analysis to investigate and trend defected devices
  - Selected Continuous Improvement captain leading a team of assemblers to seek improvements on their daily tasks by applying Lean manufacturing principles

 # Data Science Projects